Sinfolke/ispa-parser/src/parser-o/README.md

-This is an output of the rule: ../../parser/parser.isc
+This is an output of the parser rule